-COUPON TIP: On spend-threshold BonusCash offers, you don’t have to spend $15.00 in one shopping trip.
-As long as you spend $15.00 before the promotion ends, you’ll still get that $5.00 BonusCash.
-Your Wellness+ card keeps track of what you buy so you can work on the required dollar amount needed for an offer throughout the life of a sale.
+COUPON TIP: On spend-threshold BonusCash offers, you don’t have to spend $15 in one shopping trip.
+As long as you spend $15 before the promotion ends, you’ll still get that $5 BonusCash.
+Your Wellness+ card keeps track of what you buy (unless the spend threshold is under $10) so you can work on the required dollar amount needed for an offer throughout the life of a sale.

-Each BonusCash offer carries a limit; usually it’s two (complete a promotion twice, receive BonusCash twice—in the same transaction or in two separate transactions).
+Each BonusCash offer carries a limit; usually it’s four for a monthly promotion and two for a weekly promotion.
+For example, complete a promotion twice, receive BonusCash twice — in the same transaction or in two separate transactions.
 On the third try, you’ll still get the sale price, but you won’t earn BonusCash.

-BonusCash will be available to spend at 6am on the day after it is earned, and it expires after 30 days.
+BonusCash will be available to spend at 6:00 a.m. on the day after it’s earned, and it expires after 30 days.
 Your account will automatically redeem the BonusCash reward with the nearest expiration date when you choose to redeem your BonusCash.

 The best way to maximize BonusCash is to save all the rewards you receive one week and use them the following week to pay for new BonusCash promotions.
 By doing this, you’ll rarely have to pay out of pocket.

 To see how much BonusCash you’ve earned, used, and is available to use, check the bottom of your receipt.
-You can also see your BonusCash balance on the Rite Aid Load2Card website.
+You can also see your BonusCash balance on the Rite Aid Load2Card website or Rite Aid app.

 Rite Aid has not one, but two rewards systems: Wellness+ BonusCash and Wellness+ Points.
 All rewards can be accessed through your Wellness+ card.

 Earn one Wellness+ Point for every dollar you spend at Rite Aid.
-Even when you buy an item that’s part of a BonusCash deal, and even if you use coupons on that item, you’ll still earn Wellness+ Points on the subtotal of the items purchased before you subtract your coupons and receive your BonusCash.
-Plus, Wellness+ cardholders get special pricing and exclusive coupons.
+If you use a coupon or another discount in your transaction, you won’t earn Points on the dollars you saved — only on the money actually spent.
+Wellness+ cardholders get special pricing and exclusive coupons.
 Check the weekly ad for promotions.

 Every dollar spent on non-prescription items = 1 Wellness+ Point